nih-cfde/organization/GitHubUsage.md

    <img src="images/repo-issue-list.png" alt="Repo Issues List" width="300"/>
 </p>

-3. Use the # symbol in the comment box to view a drop-down of open issues in the repository.
-You can also type the issue number, if known.
+3. Use the # symbol in the comment box to view a drop-down of open issues and open pull requests in the repository.
+You can also type the issue or pull request number, if known.

 <p float="left">
    <img src="images/pull-request-ref-in-pr.png" alt="Reference in PR" width="300" />